danielfilipealmeida/AlmondGUI/README.md

 - List (will display an array of elements)
 -  generate gui tree for debugging (text)
 - changes the sequence of drawing (gui draws only what has null parents. then each element draws it's children)
+- Properly implement Interfaces.
+Only have method definitions. no implementations and no attributes.

 ### Multi windows todo